-Activating clinicians to work toward health equity
+Activating health professionals to work toward health equity.

 Connect.
 Learn.
 Act.